If you are looking for some travel inspiration, here are 22 states to visit in 2022!

 But it wasn’t until last year that I started exploring some of the pretty places in central and upstate New York.
 Towns like Sleepy Hollow and Geneva caught my heart.

-After stopping by Nebraska in spring, I’m heading further north to South Dakota (hopefully. fingers crossed).
+In 2022, I’m hoping to head further north to South Dakota (hopefully. fingers crossed).

 Between the Badlands and Mount Rushmore, I need no more convincing that South Dakota is one of the top states to visit in the USA.